 - Neutral Spine (Neck to Toes)

-Form a strict plank position with a neutral spine from head to toe.
+Form a high plank position with a neutral spine from head to toe.
 Your hips should be in line with your shoulders.
-Avoid sagging a lower back.
+Avoid hip sag.

 - Shoulders Back and Down

 Your shoulders should be back and down with the shoulder blades tight and retracted.